 1. Set a reasonable – and realistic – budget

-This should not be a ‘best case scenario’ - one that optimistically estimates your likely future income.
-And it’ll need to take into account your future plans such as starting a family.
+The base for these funds and budget should not be a ‘best case scenario’ but one that optimistically estimates your likely future income.
+It will also need to take into account your future plans such as starting a family.

-Another mistake is to devise an ‘austerity budget’.
+A mistake many people often make is to devise an ‘austerity budget’.
 While buying a house will involve some sacrifice, it’s important to live life.
-You don’t want to become a slave to your mortgage.
-And you really don’t want to eat baked beans three times a day.
+You don’t want to be dominated by your mortgage.

 2. Buy the ‘right-sized’ house